NAL Hansa: Production arrangements and further development

 Manufacturing and marketing of the Hansa is undertaken by TAAL, activities for the former role being centered at the company's Bangalore facility.
 NAL is responsible for design and technology aspects of the programme.
 Prior to quantity production proceeding, a single pre-production aircraft was produced.
 During December 1998, the Hansa received a provisional type certificate from the Directorate General of Civil Aviation (DGCA).
 By this point, the Hansa was being promoted as India's first indigenously produced composite aircraft and reportedly cost roughly $90,000 to produce.
 In February 2000, final type certification was received, clearing the type for both day and nighttime operations.

 During March 2018, NAL was authorised by Council of Scientific and Industrial Research (CSIR) to proceed with the development of an upgraded version of the Hansa.
 It is to be marketed towards cadet training, coastal surveillance, and private fliers.
 In September 2019, it was reported that the aircraft, referred to as the Hansa-NG, was scheduled to commence sometime between 2022 and 2023.

 On 3 September 2021, the prototype Hansa-NG performed its maiden flight.
-This aircraft featured various improvements and changes, including the addition of a glass cockpit, digitally-controlled Rotax 912 ISC engine, electrically-operated flaps, and greater endurance.
+This aircraft featured various improvements and changes, including the addition of a glass cockpit, digitally-controlled Rotax 912 ISC engine, electrically operated flaps, and greater endurance.
 By August 2023, NAL was reportedly in the process of selecting a new partner with which to produce the Hansa-NG.

 On 4 April 2025, NAL and Pioneer Clean AMPS Pvt Ltd on Friday entered into a technology license agreement for the production and after-sales support of Hansa-3 (NG).
+On 29 November 2025, the production version of the Hansa-3 (NG) aircraft with an all-composite airframe was unveiled.
+Pioneer Clean AMPS has established a new production facility in Kuppam, Andhra Pradesh worth ₹150 crore with an annual capacity of 100 aircraft.